holatuwol/liferay-intellij/streams9/README.rst

 Summary
 -------

 We've now finished creating our tool!
-You can compare the code you've created in ``lib/streams9.js`` with the answer key ending point, though the answer key ending point actually adds a lot more capabilities that are unrelated to the tutorial material (so it's just Javascript code without relating to streams in any way).
+You can compare the code you've created in ``lib/streams9.js`` with the answer key ending point.

+There are a lot more capabilities that are unrelated to the tutorial material (so it's just Javascript code without relating to streams in any way) that were added to ``lib/streams0.js`` which extend what you've built up into a more fully-featured tool.

 A script which generates the ``pom.xml`` files, runs ``mvn dependency:sources``, deletes the extra ``pom.xml`` files and then runs something to create the IntelliJ module and library files would appear as follows: